SiclaitGitHub/post-install-config/README.md

 - When on the "Admin Panel" of the osTicket Window selects "Agents" then select "Roles"
 - Name the new role "Supreme Admin" then click on the "Permissions" tab.
-- Check all boxes on the "Tickets", "Tasks", "Knowledgebase"  sections under the "Permissions" tab.
+- Check all boxes on the "Tickets", "Tasks" and "Knowledgebase"  sections under the "Permissions" tab.
+- Click "Add New"

 </p>